jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 Unlike `-SkipCACheck` and `-SkipCNCheck`, this can control more options around the TLS protocol, like the protocols and cipher suites used in a connection.
 It can also be used to specify a custom certificate verification logic than what is provided by dotnet.

+The [New-PSWSManCertValidationCallback](./New-PSWSManCertValidationCallback.md) cmdlet can be used to create a delegate for `RemoteCertificateValidationCallback` of this object that will run the PowerShell scriptblock for validation.

 ```yaml
 Type: SslClientAuthenticationOptions
 Parameter Sets: TlsOption